behickok/Law-Test-Randomizer/README.md

 ## Database migrations

-This project includes SQL migrations for the DuckDB backend.
+This project includes SQL migrations for the Cloudflare D1 backend.
 The scripts live in the `migrations/` directory.
 To apply the initial schema, upload the SQL file to the FastAPI service:

 ```sh
 curl -X POST -F "sql_file=@migrations/001_init.sql" https://web-production-b1513.up.railway.app/query-file